Appliance Therapy & Braces for Children and Adolescents

 Are Braces Right for My Child?

-Dr. Evy typically identifies such problems during the dental examination and we encourage you to tell us if you have specific questions about the above.
-Depending on the problems present, Dr. Evy will explain the problems she is able to address at Green Apple and the problems a medical specialist or other healthcare provider should help address in order to comprehensively treat the malocclusion problem(s).
+Our dentists typically identify such problems during the dental examination and we encourage you to tell us if you have specific questions about the above.
+Depending on the problems present, the dentist will explain the problems she is able to address at Green Apple and the problems a medical specialist or other healthcare provider should help address in order to comprehensively treat the malocclusion problem(s).
 In many cases, and given the high percentage of children with crowding, braces are inevitable as part of a comprehensive plan to correct the above problems.

 The appliance therapy and braces services currently available at Green Apple are: